romqrq/dobi/README.md

 -Four main User Stories were used to structure the website:
 1. I want a quote so I can decide if it's worth it.
-2. I want to know more how it works.
+2. I want to know where I can use automation and to know more how it works.
 3. I need support so I have my problem sorted.
 4. I need to find out more about this company.
 Is it trustworthy?